Are your WordPress contact forms working properly?

 Why and When You Need Gmail SMTP Server for WordPress Emails

-SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails.
+The fix is to use SMTP (Simple Mail Transfer Protocol).
 Unlike the PHP mail function, SMTP uses proper authentication, which increases email deliverability.

 Gmail provides an SMTP service that you can use to send out emails from your WordPress site.
 Their servers are the best option if you just want to send WordPress notification emails to yourself and a few users on your site.

-However, if you want to send newsletter emails or have an online store, then you should use a mass emailing service provider, like Brevo (formerly Sendinblue) or Mailgun.
+However, in case you want to send newsletter emails or have an online store, you’ll want a mass emailing service like Constant Contact or Brevo (formerly Sendinblue).

 Free vs. Paid Gmail SMTP Service for WordPress